29 October, 2019

 A vast complex of stunning buildings with golden filigrees, the Grand Palace is the home of the kings of Siam, and the site of the sacred Emerald Buddha.

-Emirates, Qantas Airways, Thai Airways, Bangkok Airways, Jetstar and Thai AirAsia X have non-stop flights from Australia to Bangkok.
+Emirates, Qantas Airways, Thai Airways, Bangkok Airways, Jetstar and Thai AirAsia X fly direct between Australia and Bangkok.

-The best airline to fly from Australia to Bangkok is Singapore Airlines.
-If you want non-stop flights then Emirates is the best.
+The best airline to fly to Bangkok from Australia is Singapore Airlines.
+Emirates is the best if you would like direct flights.
 The best budget airline is Jetstar.